 Russia offers some of the most diverse landscapes and climate conditions of any country in the world.
 This, in part, is because of the country’s size.
 Research temperatures and conditions based where you will be going.

 - Moscow – The capital city has cold winters and mild summers.
-From June through August, temperatures are usually around 21 degrees Celsius.
-From November through February, they can drop below -10 and even -17 degrees.
+From June through August, temperature are usually around 20.
+From November through February, they can drop to the low-teens and at times even sub-zero.

-- St. Petersburg – July is the hottest month in St. Petersburg with highs around 15 degrees Celsius.
+- St. Petersburg – July is the hottest month in St. Petersburg with highs around 15.
 January is the coldest month, with temperatures falling below freezing for the high.

 - Siberia – One of the more popular destinations in Russia, Siberia offers a wide range of climates.
 The province hosts famously cold winters and warm, tropical summers.
 The first snow typically falls in early October.
 Rains are common throughout spring and early summer.